 - Ensure effective and well-explained whistleblowing channels exist

-It is up to governance bodies to recognise this and transfer the culture of excellence in terms of medal success to the leadership, management, engagement, communication and duty of care afforded by organisation.
+It is up to governance bodies to recognise this and transfer the culture of excellence in terms of medal success to the leadership, management, engagement, communication and duty of care afforded by the organisation.

 Written by Greg Barr-Smith, a former employee here at Verita.